skim1223/p0/groupme-bot/README.md

    - If the sender_type was not a bot, I then retireved the message object's name to respond to the sender with their name
 - Tell's jokes:
   - I made use of the following API: [Joke's API](https://official-joke-api.appspot.com/random_joke)
-  - With the message "tell me a joke" from a non bot, my bot will send a message with setup line and then 5 seconds later send an additional message with a punchline
+  - With the message "tell me a joke" from a non bot, my bot will send a message with a setup line and then 5 seconds later send an additional message with a punchline
     - The setup and punchline messages are retrieved through a json object that the api provides

 ## How to run my bot: